SCLW/Circuitry-Based-Sound/readme.md

 ## Potentiometer

-A potentiometer is a resistive component with three terminals, of wich one is connected to a movable contact to form a variable voltage divider.
+A potentiometer is a passive component with three terminals, of wich one is connected to a movable contact, called wiper, that can be adjusted on a resistive track.
+The other two terminals are the ends of the resistor.
+If one end and the wiper are used, it forms a variable resistor.
 Configured as a voltage divider, potentiometric devices are used for volume control in audio applications.

 <img src=https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/Potentiometer_Voltage_Divider.jpg>